 - 2.2.1.
-In March 2012, the government introduced a new and consolidated set of national planning policy within the National Planning Policy Framework (NPPF)).
+In March 2012, the government introduced a new and consolidated set of national planning policy within the National Planning Policy Framework7 (NPPF).
 The NPPF replaced the majority of Planning Policy Statements and Planning Policy Guidance Notes which previously constituted the government's national planning policy.
 The NPPF focuses on achieving sustainable development, including guidance relating to the economic, social and environmental aspects of this.
 With regard to plan-making undertaken by local authorities, the NPPF is clear that plans should seek to positively meet the development needs of the area, and should be flexible in seeking to meet such objectively assessed needs.
 The NPPF also sets out the soundness tests which Local Plans will be required to meet, as they are submitted for examination. - 2.2.2.
 The NPPF recognises that provision and distribution of retail and main town centre uses is a key component of sustainable communities and delivering sustainable economic growth.
 A particular focus of the NPPF is ensuring that policies are in place to meet the strategic needs for new retail development, including both the quantitative and qualitative needs.
-The NPPF also requires the following: - recognise town centres as the heart of their communities and pursue policies to support their viability and vitality; - define a network and hierarchy of centres that is resilient to anticipated future economic changes; - define the extent of town centres and primary shopping areas, based on a clear definition of primary and secondary frontages in designated centres, and set policies that make clear which uses will be permitted in such locations; - promote competitive town centres that provide customer choice and a diverse retail offer and which reflect the individuality of town centres; - set policies for the consideration of proposals for main town centre uses which cannot be accommodated in or adjacent to town centres; - where town centres are in decline, local planning authorities should plan positively for their future to encourage economic activity.
+The NPPF also requires the following: - recognition that town centres are the heart of their communities and the need to pursue policies to support their viability and vitality; - definition of a network and hierarchy of centres that is resilient to anticipated future economic changes; - definition of the extent of town centres and primary shopping areas, based on a clear definition of primary and secondary frontages in designated centres, and set policies that make clear which uses will be permitted in such locations; - promotion of competitive town centres that provide customer choice and a diverse retail offer and which reflect the individuality of town centres; - setting policies for the consideration of proposals for main town centre uses which cannot be accommodated in or adjacent to town centres;